Password Manager Pro - User Manual

 How secure are your passwords in Password Manager Pro?

-Ensuring the secure storage of passwords and offering high defense against intrusion are the mandatory requirements of PMP.
-The following measures ensure the high level security for the passwords:
+Ensuring the secure storage of passwords and offering high defense against intrusion are the mandatory requirements for privileged account security.
+The following measures in Password Manager Pro provide the required security levels:

 - Passwords entered are encrypted using the Advanced Encryption Standard (AES) and stored in the Database.
-So, hacking of passwords from the database, is highly improbable.
-AES has been adopted as an encryption standard by the U.S. Government
+So, hacking of passwords from the database is highly improbable.
+AES functions have been adopted and also recommended as an encryption standard by the U.S. Government

-- All transactions through the PMP browser take place through HTTPS
+- All transactions through the Password Manager Pro's browser take place through HTTPS

 Refer to Security Specifications document for more details.